Skip to content

 There is no one correct posture..
 We all use different postures and positions.
 Our posture can also reflect how we feel, our mood.
 Sitting for long periods is not dangerous as our spines are strong and robust but regular movement and increasing our activity levels is good for our health generally.
 Aim to change position as regularly as you can, and get up and move around after 30 minutes.

-What should I do for my upper back pain?
+What should I do for my mid and upper back pain?

 Stretching